-I want you to grab onto those handles and get into a row position and I am going to hang onto your feet.
+Grab onto those handles, get into a row position, and your partner hangs onto your feet.

-The key on this is the person has to be able to think about what is going on, react to a change of the stimulation, and be able to position themselves so they are able to lock down really hard without falling into one direction or another.
+The key to this is that you need to concentrate on what is going on, react to a change in stimulation, and position yourself so that you can lock down hard without falling in one direction or another.

-I want you to grab the handles.
-You are going to come forward until your shoulders are right underneath the pole and I am going to take your feet.
-Lift your feet up.
-I want you to pack your shoulders.
-The goal on this is I will let go of your one leg and you have to stay solid so no rotating and no dropping, nothing.
+Grab the handles and come forward until your shoulders are right underneath the pole.
+Your partner will then take your feet up.
+Pack your shoulders.
+The goal is for your partner to let go of one of your legs, and you have to stay solid (so no rotating and no dropping).

 Push Up Drop

-Same concept, don’t have your feet quite so wide.
-You need a lot of back strength and a lot of abs strength.
-All I am doing is trying to set it up so he doesn’t know what leg I drop when I drop it.
+Same concept, but don’t have your feet quite so wide.
+It would help if you had a lot of back strength.
+I am trying to set it up, so he doesn’t know what leg I drop when I drop it.

-We can do that a couple of different ways.
-We can do an upper body or a lower body, whatever we want to do.
-But a drop is a real cool exercise because it doesn’t take a lot from a person to do and I can feel around what is going on.
+We can do that in a couple of different ways.
+We can do an upper body or a lower body drop.
+A drop is a very cool exercise because it doesn’t take much from a person.
 When I feel something is quite not level, done.
-It’s like a trust exercise going wrong, so you are leaning back on me.
-But at the same time he’s got to react to that change and be able to pull it right back right in.
+It’s like a trust exercise gone wrong, so you are leaning back on me.
+But at the same time, he’s got to react to that change and be able to pull it right back in.

-Go ahead and partner up and grab some of these TRX’s.
-I want you to try a couple of those drops if you are feeling confident in it.
+Go ahead and partner up and grab some of these TRXs.
+I want you to try a couple of those drops if you feel confident.

-If you are looking for a core training program with cutting edge techniques that you can use to help improve your health and performance and have the strongest core possible, then check out this Advanced Core Training program here:
+If you are looking for a core training program with cutting-edge techniques that you can use to help improve your health and performance and have the strongest core possible, then click here to check out the Invincible Core program.